Enabling Fast Polar SC Decoding with IR-HARQ: Preliminaries

 \subsection{Polar Codes}

-Encoding and decoding of a polar code can be described using a binary tree representation.
+Encoding and decoding of a polar code can be described using a binary tree representation with multiple stages $s$.
+We refer to each polar sub-code in a polar tree as a node with size $N_v = 2^s$ and to nodes at the lowest stage (stage 0) as leaf nodes.
 First, before polar encoding can happen, the $k$ most reliable bit-channels are determined.
 Frozen bits are the $n-k$ least reliable bits that are set to a predefined value (typically $0$) which is known to the decoder.
-The encoding process ascends the tree where each stage $s$ in the tree is a polar code of length $2^s$ \cite{arikan_channel_2009}.
-We also refer to each polar sub-code in a polar tree as a node with size $N_v$ and to stage 0 nodes as leaf nodes.

-The polar decoder receives $\mathbf{y}$ as its noisy channel output using which, the LLRs can be calculated.
-SC decoding proceeds to descend the tree to stage 0, and estimate the resulting bit values from the LLRs and the previously estimated bits at each level \cite{arikan_channel_2009}.
+The encoding process ascends the binary tree applying the equation $\langle u_{j:j\times2^{s-1}} \oplus u_{j\times2^{s-1}:2^s-1}, u_{j\times2^{s-1}:2^s-1} \rangle$ for all $j\in [0,\frac{n}{2^s}-1]$ and for stages $1 \leq s\leq log_2(n) $ where at each stage $s$ in the tree $\frac{n}{2^s}$ new polar codes of length $2^s$ are generated in parallel.
+Due to the fact that the inverse of this encoding operation is the same as the encoding procedure \cite{arikan_channel_2009}, retrieving the message bits can be done by following the same process as encoding.
+The polar decoder on the other hand receives $\mathbf{y}$ as its noisy channel output using which the LLRs can be calculated.
+SC decoding proceeds to descend the tree to stage 0 and estimate the resulting bit values from both the LLRs and the previously estimated bits at each stage \cite{arikan_channel_2009}.